thibaudcolas/recipes/README.md

 - Preheat oven to 220ºC (for silicon moulds – 240ºC for metal moulds)
 - Cook for 20 minutes (for silicon moulds, 12 minutes for metal)
 - Then lower tempearature to 180ºC, and cook for 1h
-- Extract from mould while hot
+- Remove from the oven, leave to rest for 3-5mins, then extract from moulds while warm
 - Leave to rest ± 30mins

 ## Desserts